 7. Engaging Your Employees

 A great boss knows how to get his employees excited for even the mundane of activities.
-It is not possible to reduce turnover rates without engaging your employees.
+It is not possible to reduce turnover rates without practicing employee engagement.

 Conduct periodic feedback sessions to evaluate the state of your employee.

 According to Gallup, 52% of employees are not engaged and 18% are actively disengaged.